mauriciord/gitrubens-relay/README.md

 - Testing Library

 ### Environment variables
-There is a `.env.example` demonstrating how to configure the REST API URL, so you can copy it and create some files:
+There is a `.env.example` demonstrating how to configure the API URL (Graphql, Github token and Rest API), so you can copy it and create some files:
 - `.env.development.local`
 - `.env.production.local`